Next Generation Backscatter Communication: Systems, Techniques and Applications: Next Generation BackCom System and Network Architectures

-The conventional BackCom system discussed in Sec.~\ref{sec:basic} is the simplest BackCom system, as illustrated in Fig.~\ref{fig:networks}(a).
-The BackCom systems for IoT are much more complex and can be divided into the following categories.
+{The conventional BackCom system discussed in Sec.~\ref{sec:basic} is the simplest BackCom system, as illustrated in Fig.~\ref{fig:networks_1}.
+The next generation BackCom systems for IoT are much more complex and can be divided into the following categories.}